avinash-chouhan/seg-mentor/README.md

 ## Contribution

-#### We hope that the repo will be a strong base for your own cool semantic-segmentation project, e.g. exploring one of the open questions above, or deploying a lightweight solution to a practical app.
+#### We hope that the repo will be a strong base for your own cool semantic-segmentation project, e.g. exploring some of the [open questions](#appendix-a-semantic-segmentation-terra-incognita), or deploying a lightweight solution to a practical app.

 As an example of such a project, we're researching some minimal decoder enhancements (***FCN+W***) aimed at making FCN based off Lightweight FEs perform on par with the original VGG-FCN, with architectural insight in mind.
 Stay tuned :)